j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 understanding of other peoples code.
 Every year Google CTF delivers a variety of good challenges and this year wasn't different.

-P.S.: After I finished to write this article [LiveOverflow](https://twitter.com/LiveOverflow) and [PwnFuncTtion](https://twitter.com/PwnFunction) published two excellent videos about random and seeds.
+P.S.: After I finished to write this article, I saw that [LiveOverflow](https://twitter.com/LiveOverflow) and [PwnFuncTtion](https://twitter.com/PwnFunction) recently published two excellent videos about random and seeds.
 The [first one](https://www.youtube.com/watch?v=gSxcDYCK_lY) approaching the creation of worlds in Minecraft and the [last one](https://www.youtube.com/watch?v=-h_rj2-HP2E) about how random works in V8